agilepro/software-craftsmanship/docs/Coding/Optimization/test-exceptional-conditions-first.md

 doSomethingInValidCase();
 ```

 As far as I know, both of these produce entirely equivalently efficient runtime code — both versions should be equally efficient — the only difference is readability.
 The error test and exception is located close to each other, and clearly associated.
 You can obviously have as many tests as you want without effecting the readability of the code.
-If you don’t do this, the level of nesting in code gets deeper, there are more possibilities that you have to keep track of.
+If you don't do this, the level of nesting in code gets deeper, there are more possibilities that you have to keep track of.

 If additional tests and exception responses need to be added int he future, it can be done easily, with minimal change to the code.
 If the conditions themselves change because the test and exception is located close, the change is made.